 The uterus is a muscle that expands with a baby and contracts when the baby is out.
 By the end of pregnancy, the uterus will have grown outside of the pelvis to just below the breasts, pushing most of your organs to the sides to accommodate your baby.

 Don't worry if you aren't breastfeeding though as oxytocin, also known as the bonding hormone, is released with skin-on-skin contact between you and your baby.
-Not only is snuggling your baby helping them feel safe, love and bonded to you, it's also helping your uterus recover!
+Not only is snuggling your baby helping them feel safe, loved and bonded to you, it's also helping your uterus recover!

 Unfortunately, cramps are a totally normal part of the postpartum recovery process as the body works hard to shrink your uterus and limit bleeding.
-Painkillers and a heating pad can help ease this pain.
+Painkillers and a heating pad can help ease this pain [5].

 The postpartum recovery timeline